 Step 7 — Fix and validate with shadow scoring.
 Run the fixed model alongside the old one on live traffic.
 Compare output distributions before promoting.

-The antidote to these failures is systematic engineering aligned with Applied AI delivery:
+The antidote to these failures is systematic engineering aligned with AI development for production:

 1. Establish baselines before launch